 HTC was a very different company in 2011.
 It released the HTC Thunderbolt, an Android smartphone with a kickstand, and it raced past Nokia to become the third-largest smartphone manufacturer.
 Now it seems like the company is leaning on the Thunderbolt name to jolt some life into its declining sales.
-The HTC Bolt is the rumored device, and here’s what we think we know about it.
+The HTC Bolt is the rumored device, and here is what we think we know about it.

 The side view shows a slight raised camera module, and the presence of two card slots, potentially one for the SIM and the other for a MicroSD card.

 Article originally published on 09-15-2016 by Julian Chokkattu.
-Updated on 09-21-2016 by Andy Boxall: Added in leaked image of what may be the HTC Bolt
+Updated on 10-19-2016 by Lulu Chang: Added reports that HTC Bolt will run Android Nougat 7.0 out of the box.